 The U.S. Department of Veterans Affairs (VA) is a loan program for our military service members and their families.
 This is also backed by the federal government.
 The primary advantage of this program is that borrowers can receive 100% financing for the purchase of a home.
 This means no down payment for your military members.

 Conventional home loans are not insured or backed by the federal government.
 Conventional mortgages generally pose fewer hurdles than FHA or VA loans.

 Established by the state of Nevada in 2014, The Home Is Possible assistant program helps new homebuyers just like you to get up to 5% of the loan value.
 When qualified by a mortgage lender, you can use the money of up to 5% of the purchase price for your down payment or closing costs.

 If Either your buying now or in the future, contact me or my team.
 We would love to assist you in getting you ready or providing you valuable information on how we can help you become successful in the purchase of your first home at no cost.

 Cell : 702-235-7413

-This a Beautiful chance to own in North Las Vegas!
-This 2nd floor Condo features 2 bedrooms and 2 full bathroom.
-Master bedroom with en suite & walk in closet.
-Spacious f...
+Formal model unit in the spectacular Ogden!
+This unit features 2 bedrooms and 2 full bathroom.
+Master bedroom with en suite and walk in closet.
+AMAZING VIEWS of downtown,...